-Autumn Place is a 68-unit, 4-story seniors building located in a highly desirable area of Charlotte.
-Built as part of the original 1993 Earle Village HOPE VI development, Autumn Place is in need of renovations.
-Through Capital Projects, Autumn Place is undergoing substantial renovations and in order to bring the building up to current code, additional funds are needed to complete the work.
-It is INLIVIAN'S intent to use MTW Plan Amendment funds, if approved by HUD to complete these improvements and to preserve this affordable housing for our seniors.
+Autumn Place is a 68-unit, 4-story seniors elevator building located in a highly desirable area of Charlotte.
+Built as part of the original 1993 Earle Village HOPE VI development, Autumn Place is in need of Renovations in order to preserve the asset.
+Through Capital Projects, Autumn Place is undergoing substantial renovations and in order to bring the building up to current code.